 Nutrition and fertility

-Diet plays a central role in reproductive health, and balanced nutrition is essential for optimizing fertility in both men and women.
-The quality of diet affects not only general health, but also the ability to conceive and maintain a healthy pregnancy.
+Diet plays a central role in reproductive health, and balanced nutrition is essential for optimising fertility in both men and women.
+The quality of our diet affects not only our general health, but also our ability to conceive and maintain a healthy pregnancy.

-Omega-3 fatty acidsin particular, are crucial to fertility.
-They improve sperm quality in men and contribute to hormonal health and fetal development in women.
-Sources include oily fish such as salmon, flaxseed, walnuts and supplements such as Plusbaby's +omega 3 DHA Vegan.
+Omega-3 fatty acids, in particular, are crucial for fertility.
+They improve sperm quality in men and contribute to hormonal health and foetal development in women.
+Sources include oily fish such as salmon, flaxseed, walnuts and supplements such as Plusbaby +omega 3 DHA Vegan.

-Vitamin D is associated with better fertility results and embryonic development.
+Vitamin D is associated with better fertility outcomes and embryonic development.
 Sources include sun exposure, fortified foods and supplements.

-B vitaminsfolic acid (B9), are essential for reducing the risk of neural tube defects in the fetus and improving fertility outcomes.
+B vitamins, particularly folic acid (B9), are essential for reducing the risk of neural tube defects in the foetus and improving fertility outcomes.
 Sources include green leafy vegetables, legumes and whole grains.

 Zinc is vital for hormone regulation and sperm quality.
 It is found in meat, seafood, nuts and seeds.
 Selenium helps prevent oxidative damage and improves fertility.
 Sources include fish, eggs and Brazil.

 Antioxidants such as vitamin C, vitamin E and beta-carotene help protect cells, including gametes, from oxidative damage.
-Colorful fruits and vegetables, nuts and seeds are excellent sources of antioxidants.
+Colourful fruit and vegetables, nuts and seeds are excellent sources of antioxidants.

 Role in reproductive health